tronprotocol/pm/Kant/mainnet.md

 # Mainnet Tasks

-This document outlines the mainnet tasks that need to be completed to make Kant ready for Mainnet launch. **Last updated April 28, 2025.**
+This document outlines the mainnet tasks that need to be completed to make Kant ready for Mainnet launch. **Last updated May 8, 2025.**

 Note: The target version number of Kant is v4.8.0 .